Jacob-s-Lab/2024-Biomarkers/tutorial.week6.md

-## 20240925 Fantastic Genomic Biomarkers and Where to Find Them Practical Course (part V)
+## 20241009 Fantastic Genomic Biomarkers and Where to Find Them Practical Course (part V & VI)

 ## Main Content of the Course
 1. Use BWA for alignment